IntelLabs/flrc-lib/README.md

 Linux distros, although they were originally written for x86 32-bit Windows.

-The installation uses the typical autoconf/automake facilites on Linux.
-It also requires a C/C++ compiler (gcc or icc), and an assember (nasm) to compile.
-The steps are:
+The installation uses the typical autoconf/automake facilities on Linux.
+It also requires a C/C++ compiler (gcc or icc), and an assembler (nasm) to compile.

 To install: